 Project managers are leaders of their projects who make crucial decisions that can lead to the project’s success or failure.
 So, what are the core skills needed to become a good project manager?
-The answer to these questions can be a bit complex.
+The answer to that questions can be a bit complex.
 For some people, abilities to organize project activities, meeting project milestones, completing the project on budget, the list goes on like that.
-As a career path, becoming a successful project manager requires huge effort and hard-working and technical abilities as well as management and communication skills.
-One of the most important leadership skills in project management is the Emotional Intelligence EI (or Emotional Quotient).
+As a career path, becoming a successful project manager requires a huge effort and hard-working and technical abilities as well as management and communication skills.
+One of the most important leadership traits in project management is the Emotional Intelligence EI (or Emotional Quotient).
 In this article, we will talk about the importance of emotional intelligence in leadership and guide you on how to improve your emotional intelligence skills in the workplace.

 Emotional Intelligence (Emotional Quotient) in Leadership